spenser-millburn/gptalchemy/README.md

    - Generates a detailed tree of subsystems and implements each as a FastAPI app.
    - Usage: `gptarchitect_recursive "System description"`

+## Disclaimer
+These scripts (by definition) index the entire repository to OPENAI servers.
+Do not use this tool on proprietary codebases to avoid IP loss.
+Feature coming soon to connect to OLLAMA based offline models.

 ## Requirements
 - fish shell
 - shell-gpt